iam-py-test/my_filters_001/README.md

 #### Notes
 - The DuckDuckGo Clean Up list is auto-generated from duckduckgo-clean-up.template and the domains/ips versions of my antimalware list.
 Changes in Pull Requests should be made to either of those or the script which generates it
-- Google Safe Browsing reverse engineered and Microsoft Smartscreen reverse engineered _are not_ intended as lists of known malware domains, instead they are lists of domains/urls which are blocked by those services in an attempt to understand them and provide some of their protection to users of other browsers
+- Google Safe Browsing reverse engineered and Microsoft Smartscreen reverse engineered _are not_ intended as lists of known malware domains, instead they are lists of domains/urls which are blocked by those services in an attempt to understand them and provide some of their protection to users of other browsers.
+They are also rarely updated
 - All the up-to-date HOSTs versions use 0.0.0.0 instead of 127.0.0.1, as per [#87](https://github.com/iam-py-test/my_filters_001/issues/87)
 - The _domains_lite_ and _hosts_lite_ versions are unmaintained, however, the antimalware_lite is not
 - While the _Google Safe Browsing reverse engineered_ and _Microsoft Smartscreen reverse engineered_ lists can be installed on their own in uBlock Origin, _The malicious website blocklist - uBlock Origin extension_ can not as it is designed only to be included in _The malicious website blocklist_